simpleiot/simpleiot/docs/development.md

 These are currently defined in the `data` directory for Go code, and `frontend/src/Data` directory for Elm code.
-The fundamental data structures for the system are [`Devices`](../data/device.go) and [`Points`](../data/point.go).
+The fundamental data structures for the system are [`Nodes`](../data/node.go), [`Points`](../data/point.go), and [`Edges`](../data/edge.go).
 A `Device` can have one or more `Points`.
 A `Point` can represent a sensor value, or a configuration parameter for the device.
 With sensor values and configuration represented as `Points`, it becomes easy to use both sensor data and configuration in rule or equations because the mechanism to use both is the same.
-Additionally, if all `Point` changes are recorded in a time series database (for instance Influxdb), you automatically have a record of all configuration changes for a device.
+Additionally, if all `Point` changes are recorded in a time series database (for instance Influxdb), you automatically have a record of all configuration changes for a `node`.

 Treating most data as `Points` also has another benefit in that we can easily simulate a device -- simply provide a UI or write a program to modify any point and we can shift from working on real data to simulating scenarios we want to test.

-`devices` can have parents or children and thus be represented in a hiearchy.
-To add structure to the system, you simply add nested `Devices`.
-The `Device` hiearchy can reresent the physical structure of the system, or it could also contain virtual `Devices`.
-These virtual devices could contain logic to process data from sensors.
-Several examples of virtual devices:
+`Edges` are used to describe the relationships between nodes as a graph. `Nodes` can have parents or children and thus be represented in a hierarchy.
+To add structure to the system, you simply add nested `Nodes`.
+The `Node` hierarchy can represent the physical structure of the system, or it could also contain virtual `Nodes`.
+These virtual nodes could contain logic to process data from sensors.
+Several examples of virtual nodes:

-- a pump `Device` that converts motor current readings into pump events.
+- a pump `Node` that converts motor current readings into pump events.
 - implement moving averages, scaling, etc on sensor data.
 - combine data from multiple sensors
 - implement custom logic for a particular application
 - a component in an edge device such as a cellular modem

-Being able to arranged devices in an arbitrary hiearchy also opens up some interesting possibilities such as creating virtual devices that have a number of children that are collecting data.
-The parent virtual device could have rules or logic that operate off data from child devices.
-In this case, the virtual parent device might be a town or city, and the child devices are physical gateways collecting data.
+Being able to arranged nodes in an arbitrary hierarchy also opens up some interesting possibilities such as creating virtual nodes that have a number of children that are collecting data.
+The parent virtual nodes could have rules or logic that operate off data from child nodes.
+In this case, the virtual parent nodes might be a town or city, and the child nodes are physical gateways collecting data.

-Eventually, it seems logical to have a scriping language where formulas can be written to operate on any `Device:Point` data.
-While there are likely many other systems that have this type of functionality (for instance Node-RED), the focus of SimpleIoT is not for one-off systems where every device is manually configured, but rather for a system that can be programmed or configured once, and then scales with no manual effort as additional devices and users are added.
+Eventually, it seems logical to have a scripting language where formulas can be written to operate on any `Device:Point` data.
+While there are likely many other systems that have this type of functionality (for instance Node-RED), the focus of Simple IoT is not for one-off systems where every device is manually configured, but rather for a system that can be programmed or configured once, and then scales with no manual effort as additional devices and users are added.

-As this is a distributed system where devices may be created on any number of connected systems, device IDs need to be unique.
+As this is a distributed system where devices may be created on any number of connected systems, node IDs need to be unique.
 A unique serial number or UUID is recommended.

-When a `Point` changes, all `Devices` that depend on this data need to be updated.
-One _simple_ way to handle this is notify all parent devices in the hiearchy and re-run any rules or computed values on these devices.
-This keeps point/device dependency management simple -- devices can only depend on data from child devices.
+When a `Point` changes, all `Points` that depend on this data need to be updated.
+One _simple_ way to handle this is notify all parent nodes in the hierarchy and re-run any rules or computed values on these nodes.
+This keeps point/node dependency management simple -- nodes can only depend on data from child nodes.
 No extra data is required to track relationships.
-If devices need to share data, do that through a shared parent device.
+If nodes need to share data, do that through a shared parent node.

 ## Configuration and Synchronization

-Typically, configuration is modifed through a user interface.
-As mentioned above, the configuration of a `Device` will be stored as `Points`.
-Typically the UI for a device will present fields for the needed configuration based on the `Device:Type`.
+Typically, configuration is modified through a user interface.
+As mentioned above, the configuration of a `Node` will be stored as `Points`.
+Typically the UI for a node will present fields for the needed configuration based on the `Node:Type`.

 As Simple IoT is evolving into a distributed system, the question of configuration and the synchronization of config needs to be considered.
 Both